 Does the justification for every @SuppressWarnings make sense?
 Search for every instance of @SuppressWarnings ("flow") and read the justification comment.
 Compare the justification to the actual code and determine if it make sense and should be allowed.
-No justification comment could be grounds for rejection.
+If some @SuppressWarnings has no justification comment, that is for rejection.